The Journal of Commerce: 1800s

 But he neglected the paper's physical plant, allowing its technology to become outdated.
-Type was still set by hand in an era when most papers had switched over to linotype machines.
+The Type was still set by hand in an era when most papers had switched over to linotype machines.
 The paper lost ground to its competitors, including the Daily Commercial Bulletin, founded in 1865 and owned by William Dodsworth, a friend of Stone's.
 But unlike his friend, Dodsworth believed it was more important to invest earnings in plant and equipment than to pay it out to investors.

-In 1893, Prime and Stone agreed to sell the JoC to Dodsworth and merge it with the Commercial Bulletin.
-Though Dodsworth was the acquirer, he retained the JoCs name.
+In 1893, Prime and Stone agreed to sell the JOC to Dodsworth and merge it with the Commercial Bulletin.
+Though Dodsworth was the acquirer, he retained the JOCs name.
 The new paper became The Journal of Commerce and Commercial Bulletin, a name that was to be maintained through the 1990s.

 The merged paper benefited enormously from the Commercial's new presses and linotype machines, each of which could replace three or four men setting type by hand, one letter at a time.
 The papers also had complementary advertising support.
 The Commercial drew advertising from the grocery and provisions business, from insurance and banking.
-The JoC's coverage focused on shipping and chemicals, textiles and insurance.
+The JOC's coverage focused on shipping and chemicals, textiles and insurance.

 When Dodsworth took over, he immediately laid off most members of both staffs.
 He did not want writers who could not write on the new typewriting machines or compositors who could not run linotypes.